arthurpaulino/miraiml/docs/user_guide.rst

 - Linear Regression
     Uses a simple linear regression to model the score as a function of the other history columns.
-Makes `n`/2 guesses and chooses the best guess according to the model, where `n` is the size of the history dataframe.
+Categorical columns are processed with One-Hot-Encoding.
+This strategy makes `n`/2 guesses and chooses the best guess according to the linear regression model, where `n` is the size of the history dataframe.

 The strategy is chosen stochastically according to the following priority rule: